AbstractBunnyy/QBCore-V500/README.md

-# QBCoreFramework_5F2FA4.base
- # [Your Server Name]
+ # [Pre Built Lore Friendly Qbcore V500]

-Welcome to [Your Server Name], a lore-friendly server built on the QBcore framework using free scripts created by the community.
+Welcome to [QBCore V500], a lore-friendly server built on the QBcore framework using free scripts created by the community.
 This server aims to provide a rich and immersive experience for all players.

 ## Table of Contents
 - [About](#about)